- Saturday, October 27, 2018 at 3 pm

 - Q: Will I be able to understand what is being sung?

-A: Yes, Wichita Grand Opera provides English translations projected above the stage.
+A: All Wichita Grand Opera productions incorporate English translations projected above the stage.

 - Q: What if I arrive late?